SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-instance-editor.md

 #### To duplicate an instance {#to-duplicate-an-instance}

-In the instance editor, click the actions menu of the instance that you want to duplicate and then click **Duplicate**.
+In the instance editor, click the actions menu <i class="dlt-c8y-icon-menu-vertical text-muted icon-20"></i> of the instance that you want to duplicate and then click **Duplicate**.

 A new row for the duplicated instance is immediately shown at the bottom of the instance editor table.